 - What’s on this week

-- Projects that need the client’s input
+- Projects that are stalled and require input

-- Projects that are ready for review/approval
+- Projects that are done and ready for your review/approval

 As a General To-Do List